Hanson-Nguyen/Hanson-Nguyen/README.md

     </a>
  </div>

-## hello, my name is Hanson Nguyen :man_technologist:
+## hello, my name is Hanson :man_technologist:

-On the road to increasing my technological footprint, one ai-assisted step at a time
+Currently, on the road to increasing my technological footprint, one ai-assisted step at a time